 Through Personal Development, a variety of noncredit short courses are offered each quarter.
-These courses are designed for individuals who want to enhance their leisure time through creative activities and personal enrichment.
+These courses are designed for individuals who want to enhance their leisure time through creative activities and personal enrichment and develop job skills.

 Personal Development also specializes in programs for youth and senior citizens.
-Youth College is for children in elementary, junior high, and high school.
-It is designed to enhance the education a student receives through a regular school program and at the same time provide interesting and worthwhile activities for the summer.
+Youth College and Camp AUM are for children in elementary, junior high, and high school.
+They are designed to enhance the education a student receives through a regular school program and at the same time provide interesting and worthwhile activities for the summer.
 Seniors' University is open to those of retirement age who are interested in continuing their intellectual activity.
 Programs are planned with the assistance of an advisory board made up of seniors and people who work with seniors.

-The Day Care Certification program for current day care program coordinators or directors and those who aspire to the field is administered in Personal Development.
+The Day Care Certification program for current day care coordinators or directors and those who aspire to the field is administered in Personal Development, as is the Interior Decorating Certificate program.